Butterfly Life Cycle: Chrysalis

 The transformation of a caterpillar to a butterfly takes place in the chrysalis or pupa.

-Butterflies goes through a life cycle of 4 stages: egg, larva, pupa
+Butterflies go through a life cycle of 4 stages: egg, larva, pupa

 and adult.
 Inside the chrysalis, several things are happening and it is not a “resting”